EricKing22/mac_deepthinking/README.md

 python code/main.py --cfg cfg/clevr_train_mac.yml --gpu 0
 ```
 - The number of reasoning steps can be changed through the config file (`TRAIN -> MAX_STEPS`) - default value is `4`.
-- Training progress can be visualized via `tensorboard --logdir data/`
 - The basic implementation closely mirrors the parameters and config settings from the original implementation's args.txt, i.e. this line in the original [Git](https://github.com/stanfordnlp/mac-network#model-variants): `python main.py --expName "clevrExperiment" --train --testedNum 10000 --epochs 25 --netLength 4 @configs/args.txt` (we evaluate on the full validation set though)

 **To inference**: